 Two weeks ago, I got back from my trip to Tanzania where me and 3 buddies climbed Mt.
 Kilimanjaro, the tallest peak in the African continent.
 It was a great trip - a week on the mountain, 3 days of Safari, and a few rest days scattered between.
 There are more photos in this gallery.

-The photo on the right is one of my favorites.
-It is taken from the campground on the 2nd night, which you can see in the background.
+The photo above is one of my favorites.
+It is taken from our campground on the 2nd night, which you can see in the background.
 The peak framed in the camera lens is Mt.
 Meru, which is the only other nearby object that sticks out above the clouds.
 From this point on in the hike, we were always above a sea of clouds looking down.
 The mountain we were standing on would cast a long shadow onto these clouds in the morning.
-By luck of geography, that shadow would point straight at Mt Meru.
+By luck of the time of year we were hiking, that shadow would point straight at Mt Meru.
 This photo however was taken right after sunset, so there are no mountain shadows being cast about.

 The vast majority of hikers (99%) climb up to a camp named 'Barafu' and then spend the night at 15,000 ft of elevation.
 We did as well.
 Most hikers then wake at midnight to attempt a summit (19,000 ft) around sunrise, take a few photos, and then turn around to hike back down.
 This is cold and absolutely grueling.

 Our route had a slight deviation from the usual approach most hikers take.
 From Barafu camp, we started our hike up at 8am in sunlight and more warmth.
 We climbed over the rim of Kilimanjaro, which is a dormant volcano, and down into the crater.
 The point on the rim we crossed is known as Stella's Point, and is only a very short hike from the actual peak, 500 ft higher.
 Our plan was to spend the night inside the crater and nab the actual peak on the descent the next day.